Still Woozy’s “Loveseat”: a review

 Forwards is the first track that introduces some subtle experimentation.
 The track features collaborations with Coleman Williams and Still Woozy’s old bandmate Bobbing, with crisp hi-hats and a metallic vocal effect that hints at Woozy’s willingness to explore new sonic territories — but it still feels like he’s holding back.

 Shit Don’t Change marks a noticeable change (pun intended) with its groovy, house-influenced intro.
 This track stands out for its upbeat atmosphere and innovative vocal mixing, creating a warm, immersive listening experience.
-The song’s exploration of reality and control, underscored by a thunder-backed speech in the outro, contrasts the nonchalant claim that “shit don’t phase” him.
+The song’s exploration of reality and control, underscored by a thunder-backed monologue in the outro, contrasts the nonchalant claim that “shit don’t phase” him.

-Frida Kahlo offers a surprising venture into shoegaze territory, blending energetic tempos and crisp drums with heavy, introspective lyrics of loss and mourning.
+Frida Kahlo offers a surprising dip into shoegaze territory, blending energetic tempos and crisp drums with heavy, introspective lyrics of loss and mourning.
 When the drums kick things off, it’s genuinely exciting and feels like a privilege to listen to this song.
 In the simplest terms, it is just a pleasure.
 The track’s driving rhythm and abrupt ending make it a standout moment in the album, showing that Still Woozy isn’t just here to make endless love songs, but he also has a lot of emotional and artistic depth to his work.

 Next, Houston continues this exploration of complex emotions with poignant lyrics about watching a loved one struggle.
 Coleman Williams and Bobbing come back to this track and bring a lot of depth to the instrumentals, aligning perfectly with lines like “Might not be your fault, but it’s not mine / please just fall in line” to convey deep emotional struggles with touching simplicity.
 The song’s delicate balance between hope and exhaustion, love and melancholy, is beautifully captured, ending on a note of optimism with “but maybe it’s okay.”